Table Of Contents

 Ionisation smoke alarms are ideal for fires that combust quickly and produce a relatively low amount of smoke.
 The downside of this type of smoke alarm is that it cannot detect small fires with large quantities of smoke.
 This feature makes this kind of smoke alarm unsuitable for installing in the kitchen area.

 Photoelectric Smoke Alarms

 Most fire services in many states of Australia highly recommend the use of photoelectric smoke alarms.
 This type of smoke alarm can detect various kinds of fire very promptly compared to ionisation alarms - especially those kinds of fire that do not produce large flames.

-Photoelectric smoke alarms utilise a beam of light located in the detecting chamber of the device to sense smoke.
+Photoelectric smoke alarms utilise photoelectric sensors that feature a beam of light to sense smoke.
 The alarm will be triggered when the amount of smoke visible to these beams reaches a given threshold.
 This type of alarm is more susceptible to smouldering, smoky fires when compared to ionisation alarms.
 They get triggered more quickly than ionisation smoke detectors.